arnaudlemaignen/resource-model-exporter/README.md

 ## Principles

-The name of the game of dimensioning (aka sizing) is to propose the sufficient HW so that an application with a known scope is able to run in good conditions (Application and OS wise) and with an acceptable TCO.
+Dimensioning (aka sizing) is the process of determining the optimal size of a system in terms of its resource requirements and system performance.
 One of the key aspect is to be able to predict the CPU/Memory/Storage/IOPS footprint on which traditionally some engineering margins are added to find out the HW to procure.
+The name of the game is to have an accurate prediction of the usage so that the engineering margins and/or fudge factors are small in order to have an optimized HW cost.

 Most of the time it is rather complex for the developer to know in advance the footprint of his application.
 And sometimes we are even using application that we did not write.
 The approach taken here is purely based on experience/measurement.
 We have a system with multiple containers/applications, we have a dedicated monitoring stack in charge of measuring both inputs and output usage.
 We want to find out the existing resource model for each of those containers without knowing the code underneath.